WesCossick/demonstrate-typescript-eslint-bug/README.md

 # Working around the bug

-The `project-with-workaround/` directory is identical to the `project-to-lint/` directory, except for the fact that it's `.eslintrc.json` file sets the parser itself, which causes ESlint to look in `project-with-workaround/` instead of `tool/` for the `@typescript-eslint/parser` package.
+The `project-with-workaround/` directory is identical to the `project-to-lint/` directory, except for the fact that its `.eslintrc.json` file [specifies the parser itself](https://github.com/WesCossick/demonstrate-typescript-eslint-bug/blob/master/project-with-workaround/.eslintrc.json#L3), which causes ESlint to look in `project-with-workaround/` instead of `tool/` for the `@typescript-eslint/parser` package.

 Because the `@typescript-eslint/parser` package is located in a project using Yarn 2 with Plug'n'Play, it has no trouble finding the `@types/*` packages.